 sed -i.bk "s/^security.useSystemPropertiesFile=true/security.useSystemPropertiesFile=false/g" /opt/opsview/java/lib/security/java.security

-- Run the check_deploy playbook to ensure that Java is now correctly configured.
+- Run the check-deploy playbook to ensure that Java is now correctly configured.
 Note that from 6.6.5 onwards this playbook will additionally set up python on all systems used.

 Please note that this Java install is currently not managed by Opsview in any way.
 This means that any security updates will have to be manually installed by rerunning the manual steps listed above.

-- Run the check_deploy playbook in Opsview Deploy.
+- Run the check-deploy playbook in Opsview Deploy.
 This will detect the Java runtime that Jasper server will choose to use and raise an alarm if it is not configured as needed.
 (Note that from 6.6.5 onwards this playbook will additionally set up python on all systems used).

 cd /opt/opsview/deploy/ ./bin/opsview-deploy ./lib/playbooks/check-deploy.yml ....
 REQUIRED ACTION RECAP ******************************************************************** [HIGH -> rm-op-44104-rhel8-2-orch] Security flag is set to 'true' on system Java | A system Java Runtime (JRE) installation has been located at | /usr/lib/jvm/jre-1.8.0-openjdk, but the security flag 'security.useSystemPropertiesFile' | is currently set to 'true'. | | In order to use the Opsview Reporting module on RedHat 8 with FIPS mode enabled, | this flag must either be set to false or an alternative Java installation | installed for Opsview's usage. | | For more information and instructions, see: | https://knowledge.opsview.com/docs/